-Co-Creator of TKU, is a 19-year-old high school student who loves technology.
+Co-Creator of TKU, is a college student who loves technology.
 He enjoys playing video games, creating videos and coding.
 He has his own YouTube channel which has received over a million hits.

 Development Strategist, has more than 20 years experience fundraising for NYC not-for-profits.